Hero

 SupportEmail (standard)Email (24/5)

-The key takeaway: Free is genuinely useful for basic analytics, but once you need advanced features like formulas, cohort analysis, or more than 5 saved reports per person, you'll need to upgrade.
-And even on Growth, several important features like account-level analytics and data pipelines are still add-ons.
+The bottom line: Free works for basic analytics and small projects.
+Once you need advanced features like formulas, cohort analysis, unlimited saved reports, or more than 1M monthly events, you'll need Growth.
+And even on Growth, several important features are still add-ons that cost extra.

 Mixpanel Enterprise Plan

 Enterprise pricing isn't published.
-You need to contact sales, and pricing depends on your specific needs, event volume, and how good you are at negotiating.
+You need to contact sales, and the final price depends on your event volume, feature requirements, and negotiation.

-If you're a larger organization with compliance requirements or need specific security features, Enterprise is likely where you'll end up.
+If you're a larger organization with compliance requirements, need SSO, or require specific security features, Enterprise is where you'll end up.

 The Add-Ons That Add Up

-Here's where Mixpanel pricing gets a bit tricky.
-Several features that you might consider core functionality are actually paid add-ons, even on Growth plans.
+Here's where Mixpanel pricing gets tricky.
+Several features that you might consider core functionality are paid add-ons, even on Growth plans:

-Group Analytics is the big one.
+Account-Level Behavioral Analytics (Group Analytics) is the big one.
 If you're building a B2B product, you almost certainly need this.
 It lets you analyze data at the account or company level, not just individual users.
 Without it, you can't answer basic questions like "which companies are most engaged?" or "what's our retention by account?"
-Group Analytics is a separate line item on your bill.
+This is a separate line item on your bill, even on Growth and Enterprise.

 Data Pipelines is another common add-on.
 This lets you export your Mixpanel data to a data warehouse like BigQuery, Snowflake, or Redshift.
-Based on publicly available pricing data, this can add around $19,000+ annually for larger implementations.
-If you need your analytics data in your warehouse for broader analysis or reporting, this cost adds up.
+If you need your analytics data in your warehouse for broader analysis, this cost adds up — estimates suggest $19,000+ annually for larger implementations.

 Warehouse Connectors allow you to import data from your warehouse into Mixpanel.
-Again, separate pricing.
+Separate pricing.

 When budgeting for Mixpanel, make sure you factor in which add-ons you'll actually need.
 The base plan price can be misleading if you end up needing two or three add-ons to do what you want.